AndriyBerezovskyi/maze/README.md

 # maze
-Find a way from the maze as fast as possible!
+Find a way out from the maze as fast as possible!